vedantwagh19/Bribery_Detection/README.md

 # How To Run It on Colab

-you can click on the colab button on the top of README. and follow the steps :
+you can click on the colab button on the top of README. and follow the steps :<br>
-Step 1 : Select GPU from edit/Notebook Settings
+Step 1 : Select GPU from edit/Notebook Settings <br>
-Step 2 : Run the first code to mount google drive you will be provided with link open it and enter the authentication code in box provided
+Step 2 : Run the first code to mount google drive you will be provided with link open it and enter the authentication code in box provided<br>
-Step 3 : Click on Run All from Runtime
+Step 3 : Click on Run All from Runtime<br>
-Step 4 : Enjoy the Result !!!!
+Step 4 : Enjoy the Result !!!!<br>